syncthing/docs/users/ignoring.rst

 all files and directories called "foo", ending in a "2" or starting with "qu" will be ignored.
 The end result becomes::

-    (?d).DS_Store # ignored, will be deleted if gets in the way of parent directory removal foo           # ignored, matches "foo"
+    .DS_Store     # ignored, will be deleted if gets in the way of parent directory removal foo           # ignored, matches "foo"
     foofoo        # synced, does not match "foo" but would match "foo*" or "*foo" bar/          # synced